LoopKit/loopdocs/docs/faqs/glossary.md

 **RileyLink**: radio-frequency device Loop uses to control Eros pods (aka.
 Gen 3) and older Medtronic pumps

+**RC**: Retrospective Correction: part of the Loop model that considers actual glucose compared to earlier predictions

 **SAGE**: sensor age on Nightscout site

 **Secrets**: a method to securely embed personal information into your fork of LoopWorkspace to enable GitHub to have access required to build Loop